Frome: Transport

 Frome is served by the Heart of Wessex Line which passes the eastern edge of the town.
 Frome station was opened in 1850 and is one of the oldest railway stations still in operation in Britain, now with direct services to Bristol Temple Meads, Exeter St Davids, Weymouth and London Paddington.
 Trains are operated by Great Western Railway.
 A freight line, which branches off through the town to serve the quarries on the Mendip Hills, is mainly used by Mendip Rail; Freightliner took over the line in November 2019.
 A continuation of this line, which previously linked Frome to Radstock, is now the route of National Cycle Route 24, otherwise known as the Colliers Way.

 Frome is served by a number of bus routes, the busiest being the D2/D2x First West of England service to Bath, followed by the X67 and X34 services run by Faresaver of Chippenham.
 Other companies running bus services in Frome include FromeBus and Libra Travel.
 The A361 bypasses the town around the southern and eastern edges, while the A362 passes through the centre of the town from north-west to south-east.
-Frome is about 26 miles (41 km) southeast of the M4 motorway at junction 18 (Bath).

 The Town Council employs a resilience officer, one of only two at town council or parish level in the country; a principal task is to support the strategic priorities for transport.
 Initiatives include a public-access car club, operated by the social enterprise Co-Wheels.

 Education

-Frome has thirteen first schools for pupils aged between 4 and 9 years, including Berkley Church of England First School, Christ Church Church of England First School, Hayesdown First School, St John's Church of England Voluntary Aided First School, St Louis Catholic Primary School, Trinity Church of England First School and Vallis First School.
+Frome has several first schools for pupils aged between 4 and 9 years.
 There are two middle schools for pupils between 9 and 13 years of age: Oakfield Academy and Selwood Anglican/Methodist Middle School.
 The town's main college, Frome Community College, provides education between ages 13 and 18, and has specialist "media arts" status.
 Frome College joined the Midsomer Norton Schools Partnership in 2024.
 Critchill School is a special school catering to students who have special educational needs and Farleigh Further Education College is for special needs students aged 16 to 25 with Asperger syndrome and associated conditions.

-There are no further or higher education establishments in Frome, the closest third-level institution being the University of Bath.
+There are no further or higher education establishments in Frome.
 Somerset Skills & Learning, which provides apprenticeships and training for young people and adults, has a site in the town.